-Berkley's most recent acting gig was, you guessed it, playing grown-up Jessie on the Saved by the Bell reboot.
-In addition to acting, she's also delved into the self-help arena, running an advice site for teen girls called Ask Elizabeth, which later became a book and a documentary.
+Berkley's most recent acting gig was, you guessed it, playing grown-up Jessie on the Saved by the Bell reboot, though you'll also see her in HBO's upcoming music business drama, The Idol.
+In addition to acting, she's delved into the self-help arena, running an advice site for teen girls called Ask Elizabeth, which later became a book and a documentary.

 Tiffani Thiessen: Then

-Then known as Tiffani Amber Thiessen, she played cheerleader Kelly on Saved by the Bell, Saved by the Bell: The College Years, and the TV movie where Zack and Kelly tie the knot.
+Then known as Tiffani Amber Thiessen, she played cheerleader Kelly on Saved by the Bell, Saved by the Bell: The College Years, and the TV movie in which Zack and Kelly tie the knot.
 She also joined the cast of another influential teen drama, Beverly Hills, 90210.